-Your go-to Italian tense for those foggy background scenes is the imperfect, or imperfetto.
+If you want to describe a hazy past state of things, your go-to Italian tense for that is the imperfect, or imperfetto.

 We use the Italian imperfect to set the scene for a story, describe a situation, talk about oft-repeated past actions, designate time between past actions and much more.